ckonig/codechallenge/README.md

 - Make informed choice about Command implementation in Command class vs. Closure based command implementation.
 - How simple can Dependency Injection be, and how complex should it be?
 Do I need providers?
-- Find out how to put environment config under version control.
+- Find out how to put environment config under version control - currently it's just on local laradock git submodule.
 - Find proper way to deal with secrets.

 ## Choices & Revisions